mlange-42/chrono-photo/docs/tutorial_recording.md

 The long time span covered as well as the higher resolution compared to video take their toll here.
 Additionally, some manual corrections may be required afterwards.

+As a fallback, `chrono-photo` provides optional camera shake reduction.
+For details, see section [Camera shake reduction](options.md#camera-shake-reduction) in the options' documentation.

 The following points apply no matter whether photos or videos are recorded, but the focus is primarily on video.